giorgi-o/CrossPlatformPlaying/README.md

 CrossPlatformPlaying is a plugin that lets you see what your friends are playing, as well as any additional information available such as gamemode, score, map, etc.

 ## Currently supports
-- Valorant/League of Legends/Wild Rift
+- Valorant/League of Legends
 - Steam
+- Twitch
 - Hypixel

 ## Installation
 - Download [CrossPlatformPlaying.plugin.js](https://github.com/giorgi-o/CrossPlatformPlaying/blob/main/CrossPlatformPlaying.plugin.js) and move it to your plugins folder.
+- Download and install [Zere's Plugin Library](https://rauenzi.github.io/BDPluginLibrary/release/0PluginLibrary.plugin.js) (right click > save as)
 - A new file called `CrossPlatformPlaying.config.json` should appear in your plugins folder, open it in your favorite text editor.
 - Do the appropriate setup for the platform(s) you want to use:
   - [Steam](https://github.com/giorgi-o/CrossPlatformPlaying/blob/main/Steam.md)